-I am guest editor, with permanent editor of JDHLS Sue Reid, of articles developed from selected papers given at the 14th International D.H.
+I was guest editor, with permanent editor of JDHLS Sue Reid, of articles developed from selected papers given at the 14th International D.H.
 Lawrence Conference 2017, London Calling: Lawrence & the Metropolis.

-These will constitute a special edition of the Journal of D.H.
+These constituted a special edition of the Journal of D.H.
 Lawrence Studies (the peer-reviewed house journal of the D.H.
 Lawrence Society, which latter is based in Lawrence’s birthplace, Eastwood, UK).

 Its topic is Lawrence’s relationship to London.